mars-rover-php-cli/mars-rover-php-cli/README.md

 # Mars rover by á

-An (optionally interactive) mars rover that runs in the command line and has a text-based user interface.
+An (optionally interactive) mars rover kata solution that runs in the command line and has a text-based user interface.

 ## Requirements